 This brief presents recommendations for preventing and addressing IPV (1) during pregnancy, (2) through postpartum care, and (3) through perinatal care delivered by doulas.
-We explain the evidence supporting each approach and highlight the actors (such as managed care plans [MCPs], DHCS, and CDPH) that can implement each recommendation.
+We explain the evidence supporting each approach and highlight the actors (such as MCPs, DHCS, and CDPH) that can implement each recommendation.